Seres67/Seres67/README.md

 ### Hi there 👋

-I'm a french developer that loves C and C++, and I'm currently Elixir.
+I'm a french developer that loves C and C++, and I'm currently learning Elixir.
 I've been using C for 5 years and C++ for 3 years.
 I would gladly contribute to your project, just contact me on my email address!